TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/GroupPermissions/Index.rst

 Page Types
 ----------

-This field restricts which page types are available to members of the group.
+These fields can restrict which page types are available to members of the group.
 Explanations about the various page types are found in the :ref:`Editors Guide: <t3editors:pages-types>`.